Where are dinosaurs found in Missouri?

 “I remember all my fossils,” Forir said.
 “They’re like my children.”

-Forir is also the director of the Missouri Institute of Natural science, which houses dinosaur fossils, and other creteaous creatures.
+Forir is also the director of the Missouri Institute of Natural science, which houses dinosaur fossils, and other cretaceous creatures.

 “You have states like South Dakota, Colorado, Wyoming that have a lot of dinosaur aged rock so there are hundreds of species of dinosaur,” Forir said.